2sic/2sxc-docs/docs-src/pages/abyss/contribute/apps/quality/index.md

 A check definition should have:

-- a stable and unique check ID;
+- a unique check ID;
 - a clear description of the problem and its solution;
 - the correct severity, file types, and App scope;
 - a narrow match which avoids unrelated code.